Saturday, December 23, 2017

 a significant difference in decision making across age; that is, as cognitive functions decline as a result of age, decision making performance may decline as well.
 In addition, older people may be more overconfident regarding their ability to make decisions, which inhibits their ability to apply strategies (de Bruin et al., 2007).
 Finally, with respect to age, there is evidence to support the notion that older adults prefer fewer choices than younger adults

 Age is only one individual difference that influences decision making.
-According to de Bruin et al. (2007), people in lower SES groups may have less access to and resources, which may make them more susceptible to experiencing negative life events, often beyond their control; as a result, low SES individuals may make poorer decisions, based on past decisions.
+According to de Bruin et al. (2007), people in lower SES groups may have less access to education and resources, which may make them more susceptible to experiencing negative life events, often beyond their control; as a result, low SES individuals may make poorer decisions, based on past decisions.

-the belief in personal relevance
+the belief in personal relevance.

 When people believe what they decide matters, they are more likely to make a decision.
 Acevedo and Krueger (2004) examined individuals' voting patterns, and concluded that people will vote more readily when they believe their opinion is indicative of the attitudes of the general population,